sematext/docs/docs/team/index.md

 They can also create new Apps under your account and invite other users.
-Depending on the role you assign to invitees, they may be able to administer your Apps, Dashboards, users and even billing info (change app plan, assign credit card, etc).
+Depending on the role you assign to invitees, they may be able to administer your Apps, Dashboards, users and even billing info (change App plan, assign credit card, etc).

 Account Sharing is very convenient because as soon as a new